Separating Bohr denseness from measurable recurrence: Bohr neighborhoods

 \item[$\cdot$] \emph{Bohr dense} if $S\cap B\neq \varnothing$ for every nonempty Bohr neighborhood $B$.

-\item[$\cdot$] \emph{$d$-Bohr dense} if $S\cap B\neq \varnothing$ for every nonempty Bohr neighborhood having rank at most $d$.
-Equivalently, $S$ is $d$-Bohr dense if $(S-m)\cap B\neq \varnothing$ for every $m\in \mathbb Z$ and every Bohr neighborhood of $0$ having rank at most $d$. \end{enumerate} \end{definition} The equivalence asserted in the last item above is due to Observation \ref{obs:Basic} and the fact that $(S-m)\cap B$ is a translate of $S\cap (B+m)$.
+\item[$\cdot$] \emph{$d$-Bohr dense} if $S\cap B\neq \varnothing$ for every nonempty Bohr neighborhood with rank at most $d$.
+Equivalently, $S$ is $d$-Bohr dense if $S-m$ is $d$-Bohr recurrent for all $m\in \mathbb Z$. \end{enumerate} \end{definition} The equivalence asserted in the last item above is due to Observation \ref{obs:Basic} and the fact that $(S-m)\cap B$ is a translate of $S\cap (B+m)$.
 The next observation follows immediately from the relevant definitions and Observation \ref{obs:Basic}.

 \begin{observation} Let $S\subseteq \mathbb Z$.
 Then \begin{enumerate} \item[(i)] $S$ is $(d,\varepsilon)$-Bohr recurrent if and only if for all $\bm\alpha\in\mathbb T^d$, there exists $s\in S$ such that $\|s\bm\alpha\|<\varepsilon$.